Jean-Pierre-LV/hello-world/README.md

 # hello-world
 This is a test
-My insterest are Machine Learning, Deep Learning, Deep Reinforcement Learning, Robotics, Modeling.
+My current insterest are Machine Learning, Deep Learning, Deep Reinforcement Learning, Robotics, Identification and Modeling.